Sandbox47/upgraded-ballotsnarks/QuickStart.md

 Detailed installation instructions are provided in `assets/InstallationGuide.md`.

 For convenience, we also provide a `setup.sh` script that can be run after installing our ballot validity repository to install the same dependencies.
-Note that in order to run `setup.sh`, your system needs to have at least $4$ cores.
+Note that in order to run `setup.sh`, your system needs to have at least $4$ cores and that installation may take multiple hours since we install and build SageMath from source.

-# Benchmarks
+## Benchmarks

 To run benchmarks, navigate to the folder `src/benchmarks`.
 We provide the option to run individual benchmarks as well as multiple benchmarks grouped together in test suites.

-## Individual Test Cases
+### Individual Test Cases
 The command to run an individual benchmark is:
 ```bash
 python3 benchmark.py <snark> <circuit> <curve> <election> <bits> <election_key_1>=<election_value_1> ... <election_key_n>=<election_value_n>